2015 Election Manual

-Officers and four councils are elected by the American Medical Association House of Delegates (HOD) at the Annual Meeting.
+The American Medical Association House of Delegates (AMA-HOD) elects officers and members of four councils at each Annual Meeting.
 Nominations for these offices are widely solicited throughout the Federation.
 Campaigns are often spirited and are conducted under rules established by the AMA-HOD, rules that may be modified from time to time.
 This democratic process allows delegates ample opportunity to become acquainted with the candidates and their views.
-The elections are by secret ballot and are under the supervision of the Committee on Rules and Credentials and the chief teller, who are appointed by the speaker and vice speaker.
+The elections are conducted by secret ballot under the supervision of the Committee on Rules and Credentials and the chief teller, who are appointed by the speaker and vice speaker.

 The AMA Board of Trustees (BOT) solicits nominations twice a year for the four elected councils, which are the Council on Constitution and Bylaws, Council on Medical Education, Council on Medical Service, and Council on Science and Public Health.
 The deadline for receipt of nominations is March 15 of each year, and the AMA-BOT announces council nominees after its April meeting.